Economics and Social Studies Course

 Note

-The most distinctive feature of our laboratory is that in addition to conventional research on such issues as “village development” in Japan, we conduct research on “strategic village development” and “village downsizing.”
-This research examines the possibility of revitalization in an era of declining population of the country as a whole.
-The basis of our entire research is agriculture-related civil engineering and rural planning, with an emphasis on “ecosystem services” and “food security at the national level”.
-Regarding the aforementioned topic of “shrinking villages that are capable of revitalization,” the following four points are considered: (1) the civil engineering potential of the land (e.g. easy restoration of arable land), (2) land rights potential (e.g. rights barriers during revitalization), (3) the historical continuity of villages, and (4) the life and livelihood-related technology in the villages (i.e. the need to live in harmony with nature and sustainable livelihoods in the traditional way).
-We also develop and evaluate board (card) games as tools for thinking about “strategic village development”.
-The goal of our laboratory is not to re-create an ideal model village.
-What we value is to increase the number of options for the “survival of villages” as they exist by facing up to the reality of shrinking and declining villages in Japan.
+The most distinctive feature of our laboratory is that, in addition to conventional research on such issues as “village development” in Japan, we conduct research on “strategic village development” and “village downsizing.”
+This study examines the possibility of revitalization in an era of a declining population in the country as a whole.
+Our research is based on agriculture-related civil engineering and rural planning, with an emphasis on “ecosystem services” and “food security at the national level.”
+Regarding the aforementioned topic of “shrinking villages that are capable of revitalization,” the following four points are considered: (1) the civil engineering potential of the land (e.g. easy restoration of arable land), (2) land rights potential (e.g. rights barriers during revitalization), (3) the historical continuity of villages, and (4) the life and livelihood-related technology in the villages (i.e. the need to live in harmony with nature and sustainable livelihoods traditionally).
+We developed and evaluated board (card) games as tools for “strategic village development.”
+The goal of our laboratory is not to re-create an ideal village.
+What we value is increasing the number of options for the “survival of villages” as they exist, by facing up to the reality of shrinking and declining villages in Japan.

-Title of research / project title and responsible person for the research
+Title of research /project title and the person responsible for the research

 How to incorporate the option of “downsizing the settlement” that leaves the possibility of revitalization into the existing settlement development (Naoki Hayashi)